liv-daliberti/grail-simulation/src/knn/README.md

 # KNN Slate Baselines

-Modernised KNN slate selector with reusable feature builders, index helpers, and pipeline automation.
+Modernized KNN slate selector with reusable feature builders, index helpers, and pipeline automation.
 The package replaces the one-off `knn-baseline.py` script while keeping a compatible CLI for ad-hoc experiments and batch jobs.